 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

-The nutrition label is a helpful tool for choosing the most healthful foods for you.
+The nutrition facts label is tool to help you choose healthful foods.
 Explore the key parts of the nutrition label below.

-This is the amount of food that the nutrition facts describe.
-This is not always the best portion size.
-The “Servings per Container” is often more than a single serving.
-When you eat more or less than the serving size, be sure to figure out the nutrition for your portion.
+This is the amount of food the nutrition facts label describes.
+This is not always the portion size you eat.
+When you eat more or less than the serving size, try to figure out the nutrition for the portion you eat.

 Make the Label Work for You